dtgay/davidgay.org/index.md

 learn.
 We do all sorts of stuff, so drop us a line if you've got a problem that needs solving, or if you just want to improve your life through technology.

-I'm not looking for alternate employment, but I absolutely love criticizing people's art.
-So feel free to send me demos of your latest app, or a website link, and I'll happily reply with a few thoughtful insults.
-I offer this service completely free of charge.

 > On two occasions I have been asked, — "Pray, Mr. Babbage, if you put into the
 > machine wrong figures, will the right answers come out?"
 In one case a member
 > of the Upper, and in the other a member of the Lower, House put this